-\An alternative subject is available that will enable students to make up for the lack of the prerequisite.
-It will count towards the degree. t†Grade 5 at a standard acceptable to the Professorial Board.
+‡An alternative subject is available that will enable students to make up for the lack of the prerequisite.
+It may count towards the degree, but may prevent completion in the minimum time.

-Students who wish to enrol in this subject in courses other than the full-time courses in Aeronautical Engineering, Civil Engineering, Industrial Engineering, Mechanical Engineering and Naval Architecture can make up for the lack of the prerequisite by work taken in Physics in the first half of first year.
+§Students who wish to enrol in this subject in courses other than the full-time courses in Aeronautical Engineering, Civil Engineering, Industrial Engineering, Mechanical Engineering and Naval Architecture can make up for the lack of the prerequisite by work taken in Physics in the first half of first year.